Smetana (dairy product)

-Smetana (or smotana, polish: śmietana) is a type of sour cream from Central and Eastern Europe.
+Smetana is the English-language name for the different types of sour cream traditionally prevalent in Central, Eastern, and Southeastern Europe, and Central Asia.
 It is a dairy product produced by souring heavy cream.
-It is similar to crème fraîche (28% fat), but nowadays mainly sold with 9% to 42% milkfat content depending on the country.
-Its cooking properties are different from crème fraîche and the lighter sour creams sold in the US, which contain 12 to 16% butterfat.
+It is similar to crème fraîche, but nowadays mainly sold with 9% to 42% milkfat content depending on the country.
+Its cooking properties are different from crème fraîche and sour cream sold in the US, which contain 18% butterfat.
 It is widely used in cooking and baking.

+In some of the Slavic languages (Czech, Slovak, Slovenian) the sole word smetana refers to (sweet) cream.
+In these cases an adjective (zakysaná, kyslá, kisla) meaning 'soured' is needed when referring to smetana in the English sense.

 Uses and distribution

-Smetana is also used in other central Central and Eastern European cuisines in appetizers, main courses, soups and desserts.
+Smetana is used in Central, Southeastern, and Eastern European cuisines in appetizers, main courses, soups and desserts.
 For example, it may be blended with soups, vegetable salads, cole slaw, and meat dishes.
 It is served with dumplings (pelmeni, pierogi, varenyky), or with pancakes (bliny, palacsinta, naleśniki, oladyi, syrniki).
 It is also used as a filling in savoury pancakes.
-Smetana can be blended to a Liptauer-like cheese spread with quark or cottage cheeses, onions, paprika and other spices, and eaten with bread.
+Smetana can be blended to a Liptauer-like cheese spread with quark or cottage cheese, onions, paprika and other spices, and eaten with bread.
 Smetana is often used in cooking, as it is high enough in fat not to curdle at higher temperatures.
 It is used in the preparation of meat stews, such as beef Stroganoff, vegetable stews, casseroles, or other dishes that require a long cooking time in the oven.
 Smetana does not melt in the oven.
 Hungarian cooks use it as an ingredient in sauces such as paprikas, and in recipes such as palacsinta (crepes) filled with ham or minced meat (hortobágyi palacsinta).
-(Similar usages are common in Eastern European Jewish cuisines, save that smetana is not used with meat dishes due to traditional Jewish dietary restrictions on mixing dairy products with meat.)
+A similar use is common in Eastern European Jewish cuisines, except that smetana is not used with meat dishes due to the Jewish dietary prohibition of mixing dairy products with meat.

 The current trend toward reduced fat content is believed to have resulted in an inferior product.
 To imitate Hungarian-style cooking and the use of smetana (called tejföl in Hungarian), Hungarian cookbooks recommend using Western sour cream mixed with heavy whipping cream (38–40% milkfat).
-Unlike sour cream mixed with whipping cream, smetana is not a homogenized product.
+Unlike sour cream mixed with whipping cream, smetana is not homogenized.

-In Central European countries, such as the Czech Republic, Slovakia and Poland, smetana may refer to sweet cream or soured cream.
+In Central European countries such as the Czech Republic, Hungary, and Slovakia, smetana may refer to sweet cream or soured cream.
 It should contain at least 10% fat.
 Smetana that has at least 30% fat is called smetana ke šlehání (whipping cream) and is used for the production of šlehačka (whipped cream).